9yiyi9/Superconductive-low-coded-ML/README.md

 - Drop Columns: allows users to drop multiple columns.

 **[EDA Visualization]:**

 - Distribution plot: output a 30-bin distribution plot for a chosen column (for continuous variables, show frequency distribution).

 - Count plot: output a count plot for a chosen column (for discrete variables, show frequency distribution).

 **[Feature Transformation]:**
+User should follow the instructions on web and input values accordingly.
+After each method is applied, a new header for the dataset will be generated for user to review.
+Ignore the warinings on web if there is any.

-Transforms the features from the time domain x(t) to the frequency domain X(w) and stores the real part and imaginary -part of the resulting function X(w) into two columns respectively.
-Depending on the needs, the user can transform any column by applying the selected method.
-The tool will then help the user create and identify the best interaction features.
+- Fourier transformation: Transforms the features from the time domain x(t) to the frequency domain X(w) and stores the real part and imaginary -part of the resulting function X(w) into two columns respectively.

 - Get dummies: converts nominal categorical values into 0 or 1 numerical values and replaces the original column.